embl-cba/imagej-courses/practicals/basic-image-inspection-and-handling.md

 # Inspection of the numerical content of images

-An image essentially is an array of numbers with some metadata.
-For scientific image analysis it is very important to constantly inspect the numeric content of our images, for instance to check whether the image was acquired properly, or whether a mathematical operation such as background subtraction had the desired effect.
+A scientific image can be seen as a collection of numbers with metadata.
+For scientific image analysis it is very important to constantly inspect the numeric content of the image, e.g., to check whether the image was acquired properly, or whether a mathematical operation such as background subtraction had the desired effect.

 ## Activity: Image inspection <a name="image_inspection"></a>